 How will I get information about what is happening at school?

 Each Friday, McGilvra emails out the Paw Print, the most up to date newsletter on school events, celebrations and concerns.
 Additionally, each classroom teacher is responsible for communicating with their families and many send weekly communications (email or letters home in student folders).
-School and PTA websites and Facebook pages are also good ways to stay connected.
+McGilvra’s School website and Facebook page are also good ways to stay connected.
 The school office also frequently sends out all-school e-mail announcements.
 Please make sure the office has your CORRECT e-mail address.

 How can I volunteer?